None of these shortcuts are revolutionary on their own. But stacked together, they create an entirely different player.

 Most players don't think much about where their paddle sits when they're waiting at the kitchen line.
 Tanner breaks down why that's a mistake.
 Your paddle should hover around belly button height when you're up front, ready to react to attacks coming at you.

 But here's the secret sauce: as you back up toward the middle of the court, your paddle gradually lowers.
 By the time you're in the middle, it should be much lower than when you're at the net.
-This positioning makes you a smaller target and lets you react faster without having to jump down to defend.
+This ready position adjustment makes you a smaller target and lets you react faster without having to jump down to defend.

 Footwork, Footwork, Footwork